 - Add more crimson for a warmer black

-- Add more yellow if you want a softer tone
+- Add more yellow for a softened tone

-This kind of mix gives you a black that's not flat.
-It has richness and life.
-And when I dilute it with water, it becomes a lovely warm gray.
-I often use this custom black for painting features, hair, and shadows in portraits.
+This mixture creates a black that isn’t flat—it has richness and character.
+When diluted with water, it becomes a beautiful warm gray.
+The artist often uses this custom black for painting features, hair, and portrait shadows.

 Exercise 4: Creating Vibrant Violets

-I begin with Permanent Alizarin Crimson and slowly add in Payne's Gray.
-This part needs a bit of patience and a systematic approach.
+The artist begins with Permanent Alizarin Crimson and slowly adds Payne’s Gray.
+This requires patience and a systematic approach.

 - Start with pure crimson on the left of your swatch line

-- Add small amounts of Payne's Gray in steps as you move to the right
+- Add small amounts of Payne’s Gray step by step moving to the right

-You'll see the mix shift from red to a beautiful violet and then to a bluish shade.
+The mix gradually shifts from red to a beautiful violet and then into a bluish tone.

 Exercise 5: Mixing Fresh Transparent Greens

-When I water these mixes down, they look lovely and transparent.
-It's amazing how much range you can get from just three colors.
+When these mixes are diluted with water, they become beautifully transparent greens.
+It’s impressive how much range can come from just three pigments.

 - Make a full test sheet for every color combination

-- Practice slowly and adjust as you go
+- Practice slowly and adjust the mixes as needed

 - Warm skin tones